You are going to visit Budapest in 4 days and want to see the essentials while optimizing your visiting time?

 The Gresham Palace is a luxury hotel, ranked among the most sumptuous in the world: the building, bought and renovated in 2004, is a fantastic example of art deco architecture.
 Do not hesitate to enter to admire the beautiful interior, or even have a coffee.

-Check out the Gresham Palace video:
+Check out the Gresham Palace video on this link.

 Your first day of our program, ‘visiting Budapest in 4 days’, ends.
 For your dinner, do not hesitate to consult: our selection of restaurants in Budapest on this link, our tips for a show/concert on this link and where to go out at night on this link.